 The days when composite decks were sold as "no maintenance" are gone.
 Too many composite suppliers got sued too many times.
 Now, the most manufacturers will say about their composite decks is that they are "low maintenance" or "lower maintenance" than wood decks.
 (We are not at all convinced that even that limited claim is wholly true.
-See: Part 4: Composite and Plastic Decks.
+See: Part 4: Composite Decks.
 Most composite manufacturers recommend that their products be cleaned and a protective coating applied once each year — exactly the same routine maintenance recommended for wood decks.
 The coatings are similar to sealants for wood decks, but with a slightly different formulation.
 Look on the web site of your composite supplier to find out which sealant it recommends.
 Many have in-house brands that they prefer you use.

 Composite coatings, like wood sealants, retard mold and mildew with some sort of fungicide, and provide UV protection that slows fading.
 While no composite manufacturer yet admits that composites need to be restained every once in a while, the paint companies, like Sherwin-Williams, have produced some pretty convincing evidence that many composite decks will fade to gray in just a few years.
 Restoring the original finish requires re-coloring.
 Composite deck stain formulations are not much different from wood stains, and frankly, we feel a good wood stain and sealant would

 work just as well.
 However, for the small difference in price, select a stain thatis specifically formulated for composite decking.
 Most manufacturers suggest the stain be reapplied to a clean deck every two years.